 After leaving the lake to start the journey back, we came across a giant boa constrictor in the rocks!
 It was so incredible to see in person and just the motivation I needed to finish the hike.

-I have an entire post on what to pack for day hikes, but here are some essentials you don’t want to miss for the boiling lake hike.
+I have an entire post on what to pack for day hikes, but here are some essentials you’ll definitely want.

 - A reusable water bottle.
 It’s not necessary to bring enough water for the hike’s duration as there is natural water you can fill up your bottle with!
 Our guide used a leaf to create this water fountain for us from the cold streams coming down from the mountains.
 Nature is so amazing!

 - Food.
-You’ll want to bring ample snacks and a lunch to enjoy at boiling lake.
+You’ll want to bring ample snacks and a lunch to enjoy at the boiling lake.
 Hiking burns up to 500 calories an hour, so take more food than you think you need.
-And if you’re going on your own, bring some eggs to cook in the hot water!
+And if you’re going alone, bring some eggs to cook in the hot water!